Mummy paper: Dard Hunter

 Hunter also writes in an extensive footnote of a letter he received from a Mrs. John Ramsey of Syracuse, New York, relating the story her father’s friend used to tell her of his days in a paper mill in Broadalbin, New York.
-He worked there from 1855–1860 and was one of the men responsible for unrolling the old linen wrappings from the mummies the mill received.
+He worked there from 1855 to 1860 and was one of the men responsible for unrolling the old linen wrappings from the mummies the mill received.
 She wrote to Hunter that “the rolled-up vestments retained the shape of the mummy, so that when the workmen tried to straighten or unroll the ‘cocoon’…it sprang back at once into the shape of the mummy it had encased so long.”
 She also describes the material as cream-colored linen still bearing fragments of embroidery on the edges.

 Hunter also writes about and quotes from Deck’s proposal on the importation of mummies.
 However, Hunter refers to the work as a manuscript, leaving Joseph Dane to dismiss the work off-hand, stating that the work could not be found and implying that Hunter invented it to suit his purpose.
 This claim of Dane must also be dismissed, since authors both before and since Dane, including Deck’s contemporaries and modern authors, among which are both Wolfe and Baker, have been able to find copies of this paper.
 Dane also dismisses Deck’s writing, and therefore Hunter’s, on the basis that it is in the mode of Swiftonian satire.
 He cites Deck’s references to thrift, concern with alleviating shortages and his precision in his calculations as further evidence of his writing in the manner of Book 3 of Gulliver’s Travels.
 Dane also writes that Hunter should have realized that Deck wasn't serious, thus questioning Hunter’s own authority in the field.